cheqd/product-docs/advanced/did-registrar/README.md

 ---
 description: >-
-  Get started with the cheqd DID Registrar, a REST API service for creating cheqd Decentralized Identifiers (DIDs) and DID-Linked Resources.
+  Get started with the cheqd DID Registrar, a REST API service for creating cheqd Decentralized Identifiers (DIDs) and DID-Linked Resources (DLRs).
 ---

 # ➡️ DID Registrar